datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 # Tabular data check alerts

 Dryad's mission is to enable the open data and routine reuse of all research data.
-Inconsistently formatted and structured data files are inaccessible, particularly for machine reading and processing, which makes it difficult to reuse.
+Inconsistently formatted and structured data files are inaccessible, particularly for machine reading and processing, which makes data difficult to reuse.

 When you upload files to Dryad, our [tabular data checker](/stash/submission_process#tabular-data-check) will perform automated data validation on many of your data files, generating viewable reports for any inconsistencies found.